dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

   **Default**: Not configured
   Firewall CSP: [Shielded](https://go.microsoft.com/fwlink/?linkid=872561)
     - **Not configured**
-    - **Block** - When the Windows Defender Firewall is on this setting is set to Block, *all* incoming traffic is blocked, regardless of other policy settings.
+    - **Block** - When the Windows Defender Firewall is on and this setting is set to *Block*, all incoming traffic is blocked, regardless of other policy settings.
     - **Allow** - When set to *Allow*, this setting is turned off - and incoming traffic is allowed based on other policy settings.

 - **Unicast responses to multicast broadcasts**